The Annual New Zealand Law Foundation Ethel Benjamin Commemorative Address

 Since 1997, OWLS has presented the Annual New Zealand Law Foundation Ethel Benjamin Commemorative Addresses in honour of Ethel Benjamin, the first woman to be admitted to practice in New Zealand, here in Dunedin on 7th May, 1897.
 The primary objectives of the New Zealand Law Foundation Ethel Benjamin Commemorative Address are to honour and preserve the pioneering spirit possessed by Ethel Benjamin, to encourage education and achievement in the women of today, and to stimulate debate about issues affecting social justice and gender.

-The 21st Annual New Zealand Law Foundation Ethel Benjamin Commemorative Address was held on Friday 8 September 2017 and was delivered by Professor Nicola Peart from the University of Otago Faculty of Law.
+The 22nd Annual New Zealand Law Foundation Ethel Benjamin Commemorative Address was held on 15 October 2018 at Dunedin and delivered by Her Honour Chief Judge Jan-Marie Doogue from the New Zealand District Court.

 Ethel Benjamin was born on 19 January 1875.
 She graduated with her LLB from the University of Otago in 1897 and was admitted to the Bar that same year.
 Ethel began her law degree at a time when only men were allowed to practise law and she was the first woman admitted to the Bar in the southern hemisphere.
 Ethel’s legal practice in Dunedin included family law, such as adoption work and she was also one of the Honorary Solicitors for the Society for the Protection of Women and Children.
 Ethel also represented hoteliers against prohibitionists, an area of work that led to her becoming involved in the management of some hotels, including Wains Hotel on Princes Street, Dunedin.